sshuair/awesome-gis/README.md

 - [OpenMapTiles Map Server](https://openmaptiles.com/server/) - Map server running in Docker container to create vector maps and GIS applications.
 - [OpenTileServer](https://opentileserver.org/) - This script is for building a basic tile server with OpenStreetMap data.
 - [SuperMap iServer](https://www.supermap.com/en/html/SuperMap_GIS_products1160212.html) - A Cloud GIS application server based on high-efficiency cross-platform GIS kernel, having the functions like 2D & 3D integration service publishing, management and cluster, providing multi-layer extension development abilities.
+- [Google Earth Enterprise](https://github.com/google/earthenterprise) - Earth Enterprise is the open source release of Google Earth Enterprise, a geospatial application which provides the ability to build and host custom 3D globes and 2D maps.
+Earth Enterprise does not provide a private version of Google imagery that's currently available in Google Maps or Earth.

 ## Front-end Framework
 - [Leaflet](http://leafletjs.com/) - Open-source javaScript library for mobile-friendly interactive maps